 Find on Goodreads and The Book Depository

-Evie Snow has lived a long, good life.
-Full of optimism and not without sacrifice, she’s had eighty-two years to find her place in the world.
+Evie Snow has lived a long, full life.
+She’s had eighty-two years to find her place in the world.
 When it comes to finding her place in the next, however, there’s an unexpected complication.

 Evie’s reached the door of her own private heaven, but it won’t open.

 To open the door, Evie will have to unburden her soul of the secrets weighing it down – secrets she’s kept for over fifty years.
 Transformed into her twenty-seven-year-old self, Evie’s journey of a lifetime will see her revisit events and people she thought she’d lost forever – and come face-to-face with a love she thought she’d left behind long ago.